kelsjon3/StableQueue/docs/PLAN.md

     *   Create a dedicated tab to view and manage the job queue.
     *   Implement functionality to cancel or delete jobs.
     *   Add job reordering and prioritization features.
-4.  **Enhance Civitai Integration:**
+4.  **Further Enhance Civitai Integration:**
-    *   Update model download process to maintain metadata compatibility.
+    *   ✅ COMPLETED: Metadata compatibility with Forge extensions
+    *   ✅ COMPLETED: Rate limiting for API requests
+    *   ✅ COMPLETED: Preview image handling in multiple formats
+    *   ✅ COMPLETED: Display of Civitai ID and URLs in model details UI
     *   Implement automatic model detection and download during job processing.
     *   Create a user-friendly UI for browsing and managing Civitai models.
 5.  **Improve Error Handling and Robustness:**